-Today, there are a large variety of new customer loyalty programs.
-Digital and ecommerce tools have made it easier than ever for businesses to create and manage these programs, but creating a quality loyalty program is not as easy.
-Yes, a store can create a program that offers points or deals to customers that regularly purchase, but the question remains — is the loyalty program serving its true purpose of engaging customers and giving them a reason to keep coming back?
+Ecommerce tools have made it easier than ever for businesses to create and manage loyalty programs, but creating a quality loyalty program is not as easy.
+Sure, a store can create a program that offers points or deals to customers that regularly purchase, but the question remains — is the loyalty program serving its true purpose of engaging customers and giving them a reason to keep coming back?

-According to the 2017 COLLOQUY Loyalty Census, the average American household is enrolled in 29 separate loyalty programs, yet they only actively participate in about 12.
-Consumers have more choices than ever, so creating a loyalty program that actually engages and incentivizes each individual to return is critical.
+According to the 2017 COLLOQUY Loyalty Census, the average American household is enrolled in 29 separate loyalty programs — yet they only actively participate in about 12.
+With more choices than ever available to customers, it's critical to create a loyalty program that actually engages and incentivizes each individual.

 1. Keep It Simple

-Many loyalty programs today use points-based systems.
+Many loyalty programs today use a point-based system.
 These programs typically offer points for taking certain actions; the customer accumulates points and can redeem them for a reward once a threshold amount is reached.
-To keep customers engaged and interested, the process of earning and redeeming awards needs to be easily understandable.For example, “earn 10 points when making a purchase this month that can be used to get $5 off your next order,” is ineffective because it requires way too much thinking for the customer.
-Easily outline how your customers gain points, what the points can be used for and how they can redeem their rewards.
+To keep customers engaged and interested, the process of earning and redeeming awards needs to be easy to understand and simple to use.For example, if you send an email that says, “Earn an extra 10 points when you make a purchase this month that can be used to get $5 off your next order,” your customer will quickly lose interest.
+It's ineffective because it requires way too much thinking.
+But maybe your email subject line says, "Earn 10 points.
+Get $5 off your next order."
+That's clear.
+It tells tells them what they get and how they get it.
+Get their attention with something simple.
+Then you can easily outline how your customers gain points, what the points can be used for and how they can redeem their rewards.

 2. Gather Data and Personalize